About Real Car Collision Simulator Game

 Does progress save?

-The official Playgama and POG pages do not document a browser save system for this game.
+Real Car Collision Simulator does not document a browser save system.
 Treat each session as temporary unless you confirm persistence on your own device.

 How long does one run take?